friederikequint/friederikequint.github.io/_pages/about.md

 ---
+layout: default
+title: "About"
 permalink: /
-title: ""
-excerpt: ""
-author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---